apache/opennlp/opennlp-core/opennlp-runtime/BENCHMARKS.md

 | post-refactor | 64  | 64 | 34,818 ± 232     | 347,266 ± 942      | 10.0x |
 | post-refactor | 256 | 64 | 4,308 ± 27       | 50,203 ± 230       | 11.7x |

 Two readings.
-First, the refactor's win grows with sequence length — ~2x single-thread at every length, and at 24 threads 2.3x (len 8), 4.4x (len 64), and 9.1x (len 256) — the signature of an O(n^2) copy cost being removed.
+First, the refactor's win grows with sequence length:
+~2x single-thread at every length, and at 24 threads 2.3x (len 8),
+4.4x (len 64), and 9.1x (len 256), the signature of an O(n^2) copy
+cost being removed.
 Second, the pre-refactor scaling collapses as sequences lengthen (6.2x down to 2.5x on 24 threads: memory-write saturation from per-candidate list copying), while post-refactor